demian-yutin/demian-yutin.github.io/docs/labs/Lab-10.md

 The Bayes Filter is working as expected, since the estimated position is much closer to the actual position than just the odometry-based prediction.

+The white and grey cells show the $$ \bar{bel} $$ probability distribution.
+These values are generally highest near the robot's actual position, meaning that our probability distribution is centered near the right place.